reduxjs/reselect/README.md

 const todosSelector = state => state.todos;

 /*
- * Definition of combined selector.
+ * Definition of combined-selector.
- * In visibleTodosSelector, input selectors are combined to derive new information.
+ * In visibleTodosSelector, input-selectors are combined to derive new information.
- * To prevent expensive recalculation of the input selectors memoization is applied.
+ * To prevent expensive recalculation of the input-selectors memoization is applied.
- * Hence, these selectors are only recomputed when the value of their input selectors change.
+ * Hence, these selectors are only recomputed when the value of their input-selectors change.
- * If none of the input selectors return a new value, the previously computed value is returned.
+ * If none of the input-selectors return a new value, the previously computed value is returned.
  */
 export const visibleTodosSelector = createSelector( visibilityFilterSelector,